 I say lean because you mix whatever meat you are using with chopped bacon.
 Many times Swedish potato dumplings are filled only with bacon.
 That’s fine, too.

 As for the dough, it is, more or less, like an Italian gnocchi dough, only you add eggs as an extra binder: Flour, mashed potatoes, eggs, salt and pepper.
 Unlike Italian gnocchi, you want this dough to be a bit sturdier so they don’t fall apart, so you add more flour.
 This lets you roll out the dough and cut it into shapes.
 It’ll still be soft and sticky, but a lot easier to work with than true gnocchi dough.

 Once made, you can drop your dumplings into simmering water, but frying them in butter is so much better.
 After all, everything in the dumpling is cooked beforehand, so you don’t need to cook the hell out of them, just set the eggs.
 And, well, butter.

 Serve your potato dumplings with horseradish cream, or, as I did, with lots of caramelized onions.
 Toss some tart berries, like lingonberries, wild blueberries, currants, or cranberries, into the caramelized onions right at the end to add some tartness to the dish.

-Swedish potato dumplings really ought to be made and eaten.
-They don’t hold up well uncooked, and while you can fry them and them flash fry again a few hours later to reheat, allowing you to make a batch before your company arrives, they don’t freeze well.
+Swedish potato dumplings really ought to be made and eaten right away.
+They don’t hold up well uncooked, and while you can fry them and them flash fry again a few hours later to reheat, allowing you to make a batch before your company arrives, they do not freeze well.